dsa-ou/algoesup/docs/deepnote-how-to.md

 {: .note}
-The first time you run code, it will take some time, because DeepNote must first start a server with the necessary software.
+The first time you run code, it will take some time, because Deepnote must first start a server with the necessary software.

 ### Add a cell
 To insert a cell between two existing cells: